chen3feng/stl4go/README.md

 - [x] `Stack`, is a FILO container based on Slice implementation
 - [x] `DListQueue` is a bidirectional FIFO queue, implemented based on linked list.
 - [x] `PriorityQuque` is a priority queue based on heap.
 Much easier to use and faster than [container/heap](https://pkg.go.dev/container/heap).

-Different containers support different methods.
-The following are the methods supported by all containers:

-- `IsEmpty() bool` Returns whether the container is empty
-- `Len() int` returns the number of elements in the container
-- `Clear()` to clear the container

 ### Iterators